kensiprell/grails-atmosphere-meteor/README.md

 [Atmosphere Wiki](https://github.com/Atmosphere/atmosphere/wiki)

-The plugin has been tested on Grails versions 2.0.0 through 2.3.0.
-I use the [grails-atmosphere-meteor-sample](https://github.com/kensiprell/grails-atmosphere-meteor-sample) application and [grails-plugin-test-script](https://github.com/kensiprell/grails-plugin-test-script) for testing.
+The plugin has been tested in the following environment, using the [grails-atmosphere-meteor-sample](https://github.com/kensiprell/grails-atmosphere-meteor-sample) application and [grails-plugin-test-script](https://github.com/kensiprell/grails-plugin-test-script):

+* atmosphere-runtime 2.0.1

+* OSX 10.8.5

+* JDK 1.7.0_40

+* Grails versions 2.1.0 through 2.3.0

+The plugin has worked on Grails versions 2.0.x; however, providing support and maintaining my test environment has become too difficult.

 If you have a question, problem, suggestion, or want to report a bug, please submit an [issue](https://github.com/kensiprell/grails-atmosphere-meteor/issues?state=open).
 I will reply as soon as I can.